chinzistor/StreamerQnA/README/config.md

 > [!NOTE]
 > The # character is not needed.

+The rest of the settings are for setting up filters.
+These filters will make sure to avoid questions being submitted multiple times.
+- `window.allowRQ` if set to true, will disable checking if a question was already submitted (disables filtering).
+- `window.allowSQFDU` if set to true, will allow the same question being submitted by multiple viewers; if set to false, a specific question will be allowed to be submitted by only one user.
+- `window.allowSQ` if set to true, will allow similar question to be submitted; if set to false, filtering will be applied to similar questions (if there's already a question that is similar to the submitted one, it won't be registered).
+- `window.checkGroup` if set to true, will deny questions that are already registered in a different group.
+- `window.duplicationResponse` is to set what should the bot respond with to the viewer if their question is already registered.
+Make the quotation marks empty `""` to disable the response.
+- `window.similaritySensitivity` determines how sensitive the similarity filtering is.
+Higher value means smaller differences are enough to pass the filtering.
+Accepts value between 0 and 1.
+  - Setting this value to exactly 1 will also disable checking for similarities.
+  - Setting this value to exactly 0 will filter out all questions if there's already one registered.

 ### Setting up groups and commands
 Open `/config/commands.js` and edit the settings.